learn-co-curriculum/dsc-git-branches/README.md

 A key to collaborating with git is to keep discrete and individual lines of work isolated from each other.
 Consider the following scenario.

 You start work on a big feature, making a few commits that don't entirely finish the feature.
-You git log might look like:
+Your git log might look like:

 ```
 512bec5 Still broken, working on new-feature (aviflombaum, 2 hours ago)